shaunvxc/vm-crash-course/exercises/ch1/exercise_04.md

 - clear the stack from local data pushed during `X` execution, reseting `SP` to it's previous value (which is `FP-1`).
 - reset the previous value of `FP`.

+Note: it's easier to deal with a stack whose values are of constant size (at least `operand` size).
+So, be aware of mixing values of different sizes (e.g. memory pointers of different size than `operand`) in the stack and how this affects operations over it.

 ### Programs

 A program for `Machine #4` has two sections: a `header`, and a `body`.
 The `header` is a table of routines, and the `body`  contains all code of all subroutines defined: